 - Authorized Users: They Get Amex Platinum Benefits Too

 Getting Started with Your New Amex Platinum Benefits

 First things first, you need to get the Platinum card to get all these benefits.
 And now could be a great time to apply, as you may be eligible for an unbeatable 150,000-point welcome bonus via CardMatch.
-The standard bonus is 100,000 Membership Rewards points after spending $6,000 in six months, so this bonus of more than twice as many points is worth trying for.
+That's tough to beat.
+Otherwise, the standard bonus is 80,000 Membership Rewards points after spending $6,000 in six months.

 Unboxing your American Express Platinum Card is … well, it’s a bit of an experience.
 The packaging reinforces the fact that this is a premium card.
 It’s laid out in a nice wooden display that doubles as a phone stand.

 Once you’ve activated your card and set up your account online, it’s time to get those perks rolling.
-Most of what you need will be in the Benefits section, which you can find under the “Membership” tab.
+Most of what you need will be in the Benefits section, which you can find under the “Rewards & Benefits” tab.

 So long as you're flying Delta that day, you can also access the Delta Sky Club.
 Your Platinum card will get you into smaller lounge networks like Plaza Premium, Airspace, and Escape Lounges – including our go-to lounge at Minneapolis-St. Paul (MSP).

 Last but not least, you get access to more than 1,200 Priority Pass lounges worldwide.
 But while you only need to flash your Platinum card to get into many of these lounges, you'll actually need to activate your complimentary Priority Pass Select Membership to get into Priority Pass lounges.

 You should get your card within a week or so, and be sure to save the materials to register your account online.
 Once you’re logged into the Priority Pass app, you can simply pull up your digital card on the app at lounge entrances rather than carry it in your wallet.